-- 14.1.
-Personal Education Plans for Looked After Pupils are the result of statutory planning meetings between the social worker, Virtual School and the Designated Teacher.
-These meetings generally occur termly and can be telephone meetings or face to face meetings.
+14.1.
+Personal Education Plans for Looked After Pupils are the result of statutory planning meetings between the Social Worker, Virtual School and the Designated Teacher.
+These meetings generally

+- occur termly and can be telephone meetings or face to face meetings.
 At least one face to face meeting takes place each year. - 14.2.
-All Looked After pupils at Chadsgrove have electronic PEPs that are maintained either by Welfare Call (Worcestershire pupils) or EPepOnline (Dudley, Birmingham and Croydon pupils). - 14.3.
+All Looked After pupils at Chadsgrove have electronic PEPs that are maintained either by Welfare Call (Worcestershire pupils) or ePEP Online (Dudley, Birmingham and Croydon pupils). - 14.3.
 All Looked After Pupils must have a PEP as part of their overall care plan.
-The PEP will be used to help ensure that the pupil gets the support and provision he/she needs in order to succeed.
+The PEP will be used to help ensure that the pupil gets the support and provision he/she needs in order to succeed. - 14.4.

-- 14.4.
 Prior to a PEP, the Designated Teacher will discuss the pupil's progress with class staff, identify any concerns, consider how Pupil Premium funding has supported the pupil to reach his / her targets and identify any future targets.
-Following the PEP, class staff will be updated with any relevant information and advised of any targets that have been set - 14.5.
-Where appropriate, the pupil will be involved in the PEP, either by attending and/or submitting their views prior to the meeting
+Following the PEP, class staff will be updated with any relevant information and advised of any targets that have been set.
+Class teachers have a log in for the PEPs for pupils in their class and are able to use this in order to contribute to the PEP process - 14.5.
+Where appropriate, the pupil will be involved in the PEP, either by attending and/or submitting their views prior to the meeting - 14.6.
+All Looked After pupils are in receipt of Pupil Premium and this is directly linked to targets within their PEP.
+Local Authorities generally release pupil premium funding for LAC pupils once a PEP has been approved.